 To be eligible for this category companies must be in the FTSE All Share.
-The individual nominee can be a Chairman, Non-Executive Directors or Senior-Independent Director but the nominee must have been in their role for at least a year (from September 2020).
-The long form (Stage 2) must indicate:
+The individual nominee can be a Chair, Non-Executive Director or Senior-Independent Director but the nominee must have been in their role for at least a year (from August 2023).
+The long form (Stage 2) must indicate

-To be eligible for this category companies must be quoted on the FTSE AIM.
-The individual nominee can be a Chairman, Non-Executive Directors or Senior-Independent Director but the nominee must have been in their role for at least a year (from September 2020).
-The long form (Stage 2) must indicate:
+To be eligible for this category companies must be in the FTSE AIM.
+The individual nominee can be a Chair, Non-Executive Director or Senior-Independent Director but the nominee must have been in their role for at least a year (from August 2023).
+The long form (Stage 2) must indicate

 To be eligible for this category companies must be a private or private equity backed company.
-The individual nominee can be a Chairman, Non-Executive Directors or Senior-Independent Director but the nominee must have been in their role for at least a year (from September 2020).
-The long form (Stage 2) must indicate:
+The individual nominee can be a Chair, Non-Executive Director or Senior-Independent Director but the nominee must have been in their role for at least a year (from August 2023).
+The long form (Stage 2) must indicate

 The long form (Stage 2) must indicate: